juhotter/KnowledgeGraphsProject/README.md

    $$ 0.5 \cdot 0.005 + 0.5 \cdot 97.37 = 48.69 $$

-   ***Notice:*** The low percentage can be justified and makes sense since we only included 1000 reviews and had 100.000 Businesses in Total. <br>
+   ***Notice:*** The low percentage of Semantic validity can be justified and makes sense since we only included 1000 reviews and had 100.000 Businesses in Total. <br>
    But it is still interesting to see, that 1000 Reviews created meals for about 500 restaurants.

 ***Quality Score***